AlbertoBarrago/softfobia-angular-library/README.md

 - Supports various file types and sizes.
 - Easy integration with Angular applications.
 - Fully customizable using CSS variables.
+- Fully tested

 #### Installation
 1. To use the Angular File Uploader Component in your Angular project, follow these steps:
 ```bash
 npm install softfobia-library
 ```
-2. Replace your-library-name with the actual name of your library.

-_Import the SoftfobiaLibraryModule into your Angular application module:_
+2. Import the SoftfobiaLibraryModule into your Angular application module:_

 ```javascript
 import { NgModule } from '@angular/core';